dehare/git-auto/README.md

 Git-auto provides the solution!
 Simply typing `git-auto -h 676` and EA-676* is automatically created with all changes made, ready to be committed.
 Simply adding the argument `-p <commit message>` would even commit and push the changes made.

+*: EA is a configured prefix for this project.
+Configuration is invoked the first time your initiate the app in a project.

 ## Options